RTIInternational/researchnet/documentation/docs/api.md

-Put brief description of the REST api here
+This is the core API for to be used primarily within a mobile client.

 # Enrollment

  |  |
 :----------- | :-----------
-__Description__         | Using this API call, you need only supply the survey identifier and createdOn timestamp, as well as an optional array of answers, in order to create a survey response object.
-You may either supply an identifier for this survey response (the identifier must be unique in the scope of an individual study participant), or else the survey will create an identifier for you.
-The identifier is returned in either case.
+__Description__         | Using this API call, you need to supply the required fields for enrolling a user, which is usually what you see below
 __Endpoint__         | /enrollment
 __Method__         | POST
 __Response Codes__         | 200 - Sucessful<br/>403 - Request failed validation

-Request
+Request Object
 ```
 {
     "username":"participant@mycompany.com",